tensorflow/tensorflow/tensorflow/lite/g3doc/guide/build_cmake_pip.md

 library for x86_64 and various ARM devices.

-The following instructions have been tested on Ubuntu 16.04.3 64-bit PC (AMD64) , TensorFlow devel Docker image [tensorflow/tensorflow:devel](https://hub.docker.com/r/tensorflow/tensorflow/tags/).
+The following instructions have been tested on Ubuntu 16.04.3 64-bit PC (AMD64) , macOS Catalina (x86_64) and TensorFlow devel Docker image [tensorflow/tensorflow:devel](https://hub.docker.com/r/tensorflow/tensorflow/tags/).

 **Note:** This feature is currently experimental and available since version 2.4